XavierLiuu/homework-2/README.md

 ## Instructions

 1. Use data logging NBA player season statistics from the `/data` folder in this repo.
 Variable descriptions can be found [here](https://www.kaggle.com/drgilermo/nba-players-stats/data).
 2. Your final document should be an `.md` file (GitHub-flavored markdown) knitted from an R Markdown file.
-Create a folder called `/homework` where you will add the `.md` file, and a folder called `/src` where you will  place the script you used to create the reports.
+Create a folder called `/homework` where you will add the `.md` file, and a folder called `/src` where you will  place the `.Rmd` file and any other scripts you used to create the reports.

   In answering each of the questions for the assignment please include
   - the question as a header in your R Markdown report,